krischer/LASIF/doc/tutorial/13_misfits_and_adjoint_sources.rst

 You can furthermore choose an arbitrary number of windows per component for which the misfit and adjoint source will be calculated.
 Each window has a separate weight, with the only limitation being that the weight has to be positive.
-These weights can be edited after the windows have been created (for example in the misfit GUI, see below).
+These weights can be edited after the windows have been selected.

 Assuming :math:`N` windows in a given component, the corresponding adjoint sources will be called :math:`adj\_source_{1..N}` while their